Kind Hearts and Coronets: Digital restoration

 The Criterion Collection released a two-DVD disc set.
 Disc one featured the standard version of the film released in the UK and, as a bonus feature, includes the final scene with the American ending.
 Disc two includes a 75-minutes BBC Omnibus documentary "Made in Ealing", plus a 68-minute talk-show appearance with Guinness on the BBC's Parkinson television programme.
 The British distributor Optimum Releasing released a digitally restored version for both DVD and Blu-ray in September 2011.

 To mark the film's 70th anniversary in June 2019, a new 4k restoration scanned from the 35 mm nitrate original negative was released by Studiocanal in British cinemas, along with DVD and Blu-Ray versions.
+Kino Lorber released the film in the U.S. on Blu-ray in September 2019.